luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 While there exist professional captions on some of the videos, many of the videos in our corpus do not have such manually created captions.
 The quality of the automatically generated subtitles on YouTube is not sufficient for our purposes.
 Although they are sufficient to understand the content of the video without sound, they usually lack word case (a significantly bigger problem in German than in English) and almost all punctuation marks.
-While this is only a minor problem for simple text analysis approaches, such as bag-of-words, we assume that such differences between the training material and the data to be analyzed can have unpredictable effects on the predictive power of more complex LLMs.
+While this is only a minor problem for simple text analysis approaches, such as bag-of-words, we assume that such differences between the training material and the data to be analyzed can have unpredictable effects on the predictive power of more complex LLMs, such as the BERT model used below to detect populism.
 We therefore try to achieve the highest possible quality of the automated transcripts.

 The content of the videos was transcribed using OpenAI's advanced speech-to-text model, whisper-large-v3-turbo @radfordRobustSpeechRecognition2022.